 - Sole Survivor: Only one player survives to the end of Bang!.
 It's the Sheriff.

 - Special Guest: Once per Episode.
-So far (outside of Arin, Dan and Ross), Markiplier, Captain Sparklez, Belated Media, Stamper, Spazkid, ProJared, The Completionist, Mega64, Criken2, and Ashly Burch have made appearances.
+Aside from Arin, Dan and Ross, they include: Markiplier, Captain Sparklez, Belated Media, Stamper, Spazkid, ProJared, The Completionist, Mega64, Criken2, and Ashly Burch.